In this article you will find:

-What is BPA?Bisphenol A, also known as BPA, is a type of industrial chemical that is used in polycarbonate plastics and epoxy resins.
+What is BPA?also known as BPA, is a type of industrial chemical that is used in polycarbonate plastics and epoxy resins.
 For the most part, polycarbonate plastics are used to make containers for food and water storage (such as water bottles) and epoxy resins are used to coat the inside of metal products like food cans.

 It is possible for BPA to seep into food and beverages from the container, especially if it is exposed to heat – that is why you shouldn’t put plastic in the microwave.

 Although the FDA has ruled that BPA is safe in low levels, higher levels of exposure have been linked to various health conditions including mental and behavioral problems, reproductive disorders, diabetes, cancer, and heart disease.

 The University of Missouri College of Veterinary Medicine recently performed a study of the effects of canned dog food on BPA levels in dogs.
 A total of fourteen healthy dogs were switched from a staple diet of kibble to one of two canned food diets for a period of two weeks.

 At the end of the study, researchers found that the dogs’ BPA levels were three times higher than at the beginning of the study.
 That is a huge change and, potentially, a huge problem for dogs that eat canned food every day.